Skip to main content Site map

 1. NOTIFICATION OF RESULT/POSTPONEMENT

-The home team is responsible for notifying the Organiser of the result or of the cancellation of the league Cup/Bowl/Vase match by 10.00am on the morning after the match has been played.
+The home team is responsible for notifying the Organiser of the result or of the cancellation of the league Cup/Bowl/Vase match by 12:00 pm on the Sunday following the match

 1. REPLACEMENTS

-11.1 Up to and including the Final teams will be allowed a maximum of four replacements.
+11.1 Up to and including the semi-final teams will be allowed a maximum of five replacements.

-11.2 Up to and including the Final teams must have four players in their team capable of playing in the front row.
+11.2 Up to and including the Semi-Final, teams must have four players in their squad capable of playing in the front row.

-11.3 Up to and including the Final teams are required to be able to replace any position in the front row on the first occasions that a replacement is required.
+11.3 Up to and including the Semi-Final teams are required to be able to replace any position in the front row on the first occasion that a replacement is required.

 1. PLAYER INTERCHANGES